 Self-storage can sometimes be a blessing in disguise, because it forces you to inspect and examine the things you otherwise may have overlooked.
 There’s a lot more that goes into putting things into storage than just putting something into a box — you have to be prudent about preservation and mindful of the stress that time can place on your possessions.

 Before putting your bike into storage, you’ll want to inspect your bike for any damages and address them appropriately.
 Check the quality of the tires, the condition of the gears, wires, and cables, and make sure you lubricate the chains.
 Neglecting these things can pose unnecessary hassles in the future when your bike comes out of storage.

 Additionally, you may want to cover your bicycle with a cloth to prevent dust and unexpected changes in light during storage.
 Finally, give your bike a test spin when you take it out of storage, if not to make sure everything still works, but also to ensure that you’re still the expert bike rider that you once were.

 Just learned this new bike storage tip and we thought it was important to share.
-Uncle Bob’s current brand manager Eric Schlegel is a bike enthusiast and worked in a bike repair shop for years.
+Life Storage’s current brand manager Eric Schlegel is a bike enthusiast and worked in a bike repair shop for years.
 He said that when storing a bike, it’s actually better to either hang the bike (as mentioned in tip #1) or store the bike upside down on it’s seat.
 Storing the bike standing up puts pressure on

 the tires.
 When the tires lose air pressure, the weight of the bike can actually cause damage to the rim.
 That’s why tip #1 says to keep your tires inflated.
 Good thought, but if you’re storing long term, consider storing your bike upside down or hanging it, if only to eliminate frequent trips back to the storage unit.
 So remember that when storing your bike!